RxLaboratory/Ramses/src-docs/docs/files/tree.md

         - ...
     - Users # User files
         - User01 # Files for a single user
+            - Config # Configuration files for this user
         - User02
+            - Config
         - ...
 ```